Ștefan Voitec: Wartime stances

-Voitec still remained on the PSDR's leadership committee in the anti-fascist underground.
+Functioning as an auditor of the Professional Journalists' Union from April 1943, Voitec remained on the PSDR's leadership committee in the anti-fascist underground.
 By mid-1943, he had been attracted into the movement which sought to depose Antonescu, taking shape as the Patriotic Anti-Hitlerite Front.
 As PSD delegates, Voitec and Victor Brătfăleanu received from the PCR news that the Comintern had been abolished, which, as Voitec noted, "settled all disputes".
 He then mediated between the PSDR and the Union of Patriots; the Anti-Hitlerite Front was created in Ghelerter's home, once Voitec resumed contacts with old friends from the CNA and PCR.
 The Siguranța tolerated his visits with Pătrășcanu, who was under nominal house arrest in Poiana Țapului.

 Voitec and Pătrășcanu worked on a shared platform of the Singular Workers' Front, grouping the two left-wing parties; drafted on April 10, it was first publicized on May Day.
 During May–June 1944, there was a rapprochement of all pro-Allied forces working against Antonescu; a Bloc of Democratic Parties or National Democratic Bloc was formed by the PSDR, the PCR, the National Peasants' Party and the National Liberal Party.
 With Iosif Jumanca, Voitec served on the initiative committee, which was also joined by Communists Constantinescu-Iași and Vasile Bîgu, by National Peasantists Ioan Hudiță and Nicolae Penescu, as well as by three National Liberals—Bebe Brătianu, Victor Papacostea, and Constantin C. Zamfirescu.
 Voitec and Jumanca then served as Bloc Secretaries, on behalf of their party.
 A note by Hudiță suggests that, at the time, Voitec resented Petru Groza and his Ploughmen's Front, who were prevented from joining the coalition.
 Hudiță claims that Voitec circulated rumors according to which Groza was spying for the Soviets.

+August 1944 coup

 The 1944 Romanian coup d'état of August 23, closely followed by a Soviet occupation, brought regime change in Romania.
 Voitec and Pas were not directly involved in the coup, but awaited its unfolding at a residential building in Rosetti Square.
 Once informed of Antonescu's arrest, they made their way to the Adevărul offices, where they reissued the socialist newspaper Libertatea.
 Shortly after, Voitec was promoted to the PSDR Central Committee.
 On September 3, Voitec, alongside Constantinescu-Iași, Mihai Ralea, Stanciu Stoian and others, produced an appeal calling for a purge of "criminal elements [from] Nazi and Nazi-camouflaged organizations", including the Iron Guard.
 For a while, he was in Switzerland, and sent his impressions to be published by Fapta, Mircea Damian's Bucharest newspaper.
+In October, he joined Radu Cioculescu and George Macovescu on the administrative board of Radio Bucharest, where he reportedlky made sure to clamp down on fascist infiltrators.